jouwana/Uni/ML/2048 solvers/README.md

 included is an image of two graphs to showcase differences between minimax and alpha-beta:
     * average score per thinking time
     * average depth per thinking time

+the hueristics (and subsequently the scores) could be imptoved by adding in:
+      * monoticity checks
+      * smoothness checks